OysterD3/gh-pr/PRIVACY_POLICY.md

-# Privacy Policy for GitHub PR Tracker
+# Privacy Policy for GitHub PR Live View

 **Last Updated:** February 3, 2026

 ## Overview

-GitHub PR Tracker ("the Extension") is a browser extension that helps you track your GitHub pull requests.
+GitHub PR Live View ("the Extension") is a browser extension that helps you track your GitHub pull requests.
 We are committed to protecting your privacy and being transparent about our data practices.

 **In short:** We only access what's necessary to show your PRs.
 Your data stays in your browser.
 We don't track you, sell your data, or store anything on our servers.